Therapeutic Food Pantry is the first hospital-based food pantry in the region

 Assessments are done at each clinic visit and patients are referred to the Therapeutic Food Pantry if they show signs of food insecurity and malnutrition.
-UMC Cancer Center dietitians will schedule pantry appointments with each referred patient to help them select foods tailored to their specific treatment plan, health needs and dietary requirements.
+University Medical Center Cancer Center dietitians will schedule pantry appointments with each referred patient to help them select foods tailored to their specific treatment plan, health needs and dietary requirements.

 "According to the National Cancer Institute, the success of anticancer therapy is affected by the patient's nutrition status before and during treatment.
 Nutrition influences the patient's ability to tolerate therapy and is a vital part of cancer treatment," said David M. Brandt, Director of UMCNO Cancer Services.

-Bill Masterton, President and CEO of UMC, said.
-“We are grateful for the partnership with Second Harvest and for the support of our funding partners to bring a Therapeutic Food Pantry to UMC.
+Bill Masterton, President and CEO of University Medical Center, said.
+“We are grateful for the partnership with Second Harvest and for the support of our funding partners to bring a Therapeutic Food Pantry to University Medical Center.
 Our mission is to provide exceptional medical care to our patients as well as programs that address determinants of health and support patients in their overall well-being, making this project a great fit.”